eugenetan01/kong-investment-demo-bot/README.md

 ## Deployment

-Deployed to streamlit using Eugene's own github.
+Web app Deployed to streamlit using Eugene's own github.
 Check with him for more details.

+PII service deployed to EC2.
+Check with Eugene for more.

 ## Structure